Have you been to West Virginia’s six national parks?

 Completed in 1937, the Appalachian Trail is a 2,180+ mile long public footpath that passes through Georgia, North Carolina, Tennessee, Virginia, West Virginia, Maryland, Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, Vermont, New Hampshire and Maine.
 Four miles of the Appalachian Trail pass through historic Harpers Ferry, which is also home to the Appalachian Trail Conservancy – the trail’s headquarters.
 The trail in Harpers Ferry is perfect for everyone because it’s ranked easy to moderate and is just a few steps away from Harpers Ferry National Historical Park as well as the confluence of the Potomac and Shenandoah rivers.

-4. New River Gorge National River
+4. New River Gorge National Park and Preserve

 The New River is known for its rugged whitewater, but did you know it’s actually among the oldest rivers on Earth?
-Located in southern West Virginia, the New River Gorge National River encompasses over 70,000 acres and provides incredible scenery and stunning views.
+Located in southern West Virginia, the New River Gorge National Park and Preserve encompasses over 70,000 acres and provides incredible scenery and stunning views.
 While visiting the river, you can climb, bike, hike, go whitewater rafting or simply take in the gorgeous views that surround you.
 Grandview, Sandstone Falls and the New River Gorge Bridge are all places you won’t want to miss out on experiencing.

 The beautiful, scenic Bluestone National Scenic Rivers headwaters begin at East River Mountain near Bluefield, Virginia and flow for 77 miles to Bluestone Lake near Hinton, West Virginia.
 The Bluestone National Scenic River is an amazing place to go hiking, mountain biking, hunting, fishing, birding, wildlife watching, canoeing and kayaking.
 For a unique experience, paddle the Bluestone River where you can find peace and quiet, scenic beauty and incredible access to wildlife.